-Southern Pattern The South of Vietnam is typically characterized with the humid tropical climate which is greatly favorable for agriculture especially growing rice.
-The temperatures in this area do not vary too much in the whole year (around 27-32°C).
-There are two distinct seasons: the rain season (monsoon season) which last from May to November, the heavy rains are frequently occurring every afternoon.
-As the result, it causes flooding in and around Ho Chi Minh City.
+The South of Vietnam is typically characterized by a humid tropical climate which is greatly favorable for agriculture, especially growing rice.
+The temperatures in this area do not vary too much throughout the whole year (around 27-32°C).
+There are two distinct seasons: the rain season (monsoon season) which lasts from May to November, the heavy rains are frequently occurring every afternoon.
+As a result, it causes flooding in and around Ho Chi Minh City.
 The dry season is usually hot from late February to April.
-Ho Chi Minh City is affected mainly by tropical climate with high humidity all year round.
+Ho Chi Minh City is affected mainly by a tropical climate with high humidity all year round.
 December to March can be said to be the best time to travel to the central provinces and cities.